 This was actually recommended to us by the pastry chef, as we ended up sitting in front of her on one of our visits (again, you want to sit at the chef’s counter).
 A pile of crab sits in a bowl with some hearts of palm and hazelnuts, and is topped with a bunch of basil.
 The flavors and texture combinations make for one insane plate of food.
 A must order.

 Thin slices of bright red tuna, sitting in cucumber-basil water with a jalapeño relish.
 Super light and super good.

 An incredible little serving of gnocchi, with chestnuts and sage.
 This won’t weigh you down like you think it might, so maybe order two.

 One of the few things we didn’t love here.
 This risotto is done with barley, which gets a little bit slimy.
 There are some clams in the mix, which were nice, but we found ourselves wishing this was made with rice instead of grain.

 If you’re afraid of curry, keep it moving.
 But you should probably get over that, because this is one of the best things we’ve eaten in a restaurant in a long time.
 Perfectly cooked black bass comes in a small iron pot, with yellow curry, lentils, and a grilled onion.
 Each ingredient plays a role, and each bite is perfect.
 Order it.

-All I am going to do is list the components, and then you can make up your own mind.
-Olive oil ice cream, lemon thyme whipped cream, meyer lemon curd, Himalayan sea salt, and some crunchy shit.
+All we are going to do is list the components, and then you can make up your own mind.
+Olive oil ice cream, lemon thyme whipped cream, meyer lemon curd, Himalayan sea salt, and some crunchy sh*t.